-The Company's employees are highly talented individuals who have educational achievements ranging from Ph.D., Masters, and undergraduate degrees in a wide range of disciplines, as well as staff who have been trained on the job to uphold the highest standards as set by the Company.
-The Company recruits, hires and promotes individuals who are best qualified for each position, priding itself on using a selection process that recruits people who are trainable, cooperative and share the Company's core values.
-As a result, the Company and its predecessor businesses have experienced low annual turnover rates in the past.
+The Company's employees are highly talented individuals who have educational achievements ranging from masters, to undergraduate degrees in various disciplines, as well as staff who have been trained on the job to uphold the highest standards as set by the Company.
+The Company hires and promotes individuals who are best qualified for each position, priding itself on using a process that identifies people who are trainable, cooperative and share the Company's core values.

-In addition, the health and safety of the Company's employees is a priority and the Company is committed to the prevention of illness and injury through the provision and maintenance of a safe and healthy workplace.
-The Company takes all reasonable steps to ensure staff are appropriately informed and trained to ensure a culture of health, safety, and continuous improvement maintained at all times.
-Wherever possible, the Company will continue to adopt generally accepted health and safety best practices from non-cannabis-related industries.
+The Company takes all reasonable steps to ensure staff are appropriately informed and trained to ensure a culture of health, safety, and continuous improvement, especially during these difficult times for public health and safety due to the COVID-19 pandemic.
+Wherever possible, the Company will continue to adopt generally accepted health and safety best practices from non-cannabis-related industries and follows all health and safety guidelines issued by the United States Centers for Disease Control ("CDC") and all orders from relevant provincial, state and local jurisdictions and authorities.